Metadata

 We started reading this book as part of Alex Petrov's book club.
 We just got started, so you can join us, by joining the discord channel above.
 We meet Wednesday's 11am Eastern Time.
 Previously we had read transaction processing book by Grey and Reuters.
 This page links to my summaries of that book.Chp 1.
 Reliable, Scalable, and Maintainable...

-↑ these items are from RSS.
-Visit the blog itself at https://muratbuffalo.blogspot.com/ to find other articles and to appreciate the author's digital home.
+↑ These items are from RSS.
+Visit the blog itself at https://muratbuffalo.blogspot.com/ to find everything else and to appreciate author's digital home.